nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 amount of context necessary to identify or reproduce the problem.
 Currently, the Syringe logs are rarely even inspected, due to the fact that most of what we care about is highly context-dependent.
 Having everyone's experience bleeding together in a single log file is not conducive to drilling into a specific problem.
-If we're going to break Syringe up into microservices, this problem will be made even worse, because it will be not just one pointless log file, but rather several that we'll have to ignore.
+If we're going to break the old Syringe up into the new Antidote microservices, this problem will be made even worse, because it will be not just one pointless log file, but rather several that we'll have to ignore.

 In nearly every case, what we've been trying to get logs to help us with is to help us understand a user's path through the system, and how they fared along that journey.
 We've wanted to be able to identify bottlenecks across the entire system, and be able to provide this end-to-end view, applied to a very specific interaction, that may have taken place days ago.
 These can be best described as request-scoped events, as described in [this excellent blog post](https://peter.bourgon.org/blog/2017/02/21/metrics-tracing-and-logging.html).